 If you have missed a day or felt discouraged, this post is your reminder that progress does not require perfection.
 What matters is returning to practice.

+One square today builds confidence for tomorrow.
 Another square strengthens your ability to see and draw.

 If you would like continued guidance and structured lessons that build confidence through consistency, my beginning drawing course provides step by step instruction focused on fundamentals.